ppy/osu-wiki/news/2021-07-20-project-loved-july-2021.md

 147 BPM, 4:07 | 3.30★\
 *description written by [Penguinosity](https://osu.ppy.sh/users/10235296)*

 *Lagtrain* has finally made its way to the Loved section!
 Player0 created an immediate hit with this cleverly made storyboard map, a map which soon after being uploaded soared all the way to being the #1 most favorited osu!mania chart in the Graveyard section.
 It's easy to see why this happened, and Player0 really deserves a lot of credit for the coherency they established between this map's storyboard, and the original music video for the song.
-It's because of this coherency, that the mania loved captains \*implore\* you all who play this map, to make sure that you follow the instructions at the top of the maps description, and download this map WITH the video and to also use the blank skin provided within the maps folder.
-This is how you would get the full experience, but with that out of the way let's talk about what Player0's done with the storyboard and the patterns.
+It's because of this coherency, that the mania loved captains \*implore\* you all who play this map, to make sure that you follow the instructions at the top of the map's description, and download this map WITH the video and to also use the blank skin provided within the maps folder.
+This is how you would get the full experience, but with that out of the way let's talk about what Player0 has done with the storyboard and the patterns.

-The first thing you'll notice is the monochromatic style of the skin which matches the video's aesthetics.
+The first thing you'll notice is the monochromatic style of the skin matching the video's aesthetics.
 Once the chorus hits though, the playfield will teleport about the screen, matching up with the movements of the character.
 Another thing to mention are the small "X's" strung through all of the main choruses.
 Hitting these will cause a reticle to appear, which is essentially telling you "Hey...
 I see you mashing there.
 Don't do that".

-I'll try to keep the rest of this overview brief since it's already getting long, and just list off a number of the other gimmicks to be found with the storyboard.
-The playfield multiplying, the playfield completely disappearing, changes in scroll direction, increased and decreased size in the playfield, and some small alterations to the noteskins visuals.
+I'll try to keep the rest of this overview brief since it's already getting long, and just list off a number of the other gimmicks to be found with the storyboard: The playfield multiplying, the playfield completely disappearing, changes in scroll direction, increased and decreased size in the playfield, and some small alterations to the noteskin visuals.

-The actual note patterns themselves are kept pretty simple, which they really should be because even with how simplistic they are you'll find all of the difficulty you need just through the map's visuals alone.
+The actual note patterns themselves are kept pretty simple, as they really should be, because even with how simplistic they are you'll find all of the difficulty you need just through the map's visuals alone.
 Let's all thank Player0 for their constant creativity and contributions to this community by showing them just how much we love this map.

 [![](/wiki/shared/news/2021-07-20-project-loved-july-2021/881711.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})